Brain hemorrhages are also called cerebral hemorrhages, intracranial hemorrhages, or intracerebral hemorrhages. They account for about 13% of strokes.

 Because the majority of brain hemorrhages are associated with specific risk factors, you can minimize your risk in the following ways:

-If you ride a motorcycle, always wear a helmet.
+- If you ride a motorcycle, bicycle or skateboard, always wear a helmet.

-Be careful with Coumadin.
-If you take this drug, also called warfarin, follow up regularly with your doctor to make sure your blood levels are in the correct range.
+- Be careful with warfarin (Coumadin).
+If you take this blood-thinning drug follow up regularly with your doctor to make sure your blood levels are in the correct range.